Harkhymadhe/sparse-bregman/README.md

 ### Planned Research Extension

 The original objective of this project was to evaluate the effect of **alternative optimization strategies** on the performance of the model.

-In particular, the project aims to integrate the:

-* Sparse Bregman Optimizer
+In particular, the project aims to integrate the Sparse Bregman Optimizer (a special optimization algorithm) for natively training sparse neural networks.

 The goal of this experiment is to investigate: